-where $[\partial_h u]$ denotes the class obtained by concatenating the chosen path from the base point to $x$, $u\circ \gamma$ where $\gamma$ is a path in the marked disc from the marked point corresponding to $x$ to marked point corresponding to $y$, and the reverse of the chosen path from the base point to $y$ (See Figure \ref{figure:novikovfamily}, $[\partial_h u]$ is obtained by concatenating the wavy line in the figure with paths to base point). \end{defn} \begin{defn} Let $\fM_{\alpha}^\Lambda$ denote the $\Lambda[z^\bR]$-linear Novikov family of $\cF(M,\Lambda)$-bimodules that is obtained by replacing $K$ by $\Lambda$ in Definition \ref{defn:Kfukayafamily}.
+where $[\partial_h u]$ denotes the class obtained by concatenating (i) the chosen path from the base point to $x$, (ii) $u\circ \gamma$ where $\gamma$ is a path in the marked disc from the marked point corresponding to $x$ to the marked point corresponding to $y$, and (iii) the reverse of the chosen path from the base point to $y$.
+In other words, $[\partial_h u]$ is obtained by concatenating the wavy line in Figure \ref{figure:novikovfamily} with paths to the base point. \end{defn} \begin{defn} Let $\fM_{\alpha}^\Lambda$ denote the $\Lambda[z^\bR]$-linear Novikov family of $\cF(M,\Lambda)$-bimodules that is obtained by replacing $K$ with $\Lambda$ in Definition \ref{defn:Kfukayafamily}.
 Equivalently, this family can be obtained by extension of the coefficients of $\fM^K_{\alpha}$ along the inclusion map $K\to\Lambda$. \end{defn} \begin{note} Let $\tilde L$ and $\tilde L'$ be two Lagrangians that satisfy the conditions on $L$ and $L'$ in Assumption \ref{assumption:monotoneplus}.
 As mentioned in Remark \ref{rk:abstractextension}, one can abstractly extend the Fukaya category to include $\tilde L$ and $\tilde L'$ and the bimodule $\fM^K_\alpha$ to $\widetilde{\fM^K_\alpha}$.
-However, this extension by abstract means, whereas the notation $\widetilde{\fM_\alpha^K}(\tilde L,\tilde L')$ suggests the same concrete definition as (\ref{eq:family1chain}).
+However, this extension is by abstract means, whereas the notation $\widetilde{\fM_\alpha^K}(\tilde L,\tilde L')$ suggests the same concrete definition as (\ref{eq:family1chain}).
 Therefore, we will use the complex